What is the Mine and Ways to Help?!

 Despite their name, Snow Camp Property Investments was first registered as a business in Wyoming, and not Snow Camp, NC.
 This is also the case for Alamance Aggregates.

 Why are they registered in Wyoming if they have names implying that they are Alamance County and Snow Camp companies?
-We are looking into all of this with the help of members of our team who are lawyers, and we will share more as we learn more!
-What we do know is that other companies have used a Wyoming registration in the past to keep their owners' and employees' identities anonymous.
+We do know is that other companies have used a Wyoming registration in the past to keep their owners' and employees' identities anonymous.

-Alamance Aggregates also has very little information available publicly.
 Chad Threatt is the individual who signed the State permit application as well as the notification letters that went to adjacent property owners.
-As late as March of this year, after the County permit had been filed and approved, Mr. Threatt was representing Boggs Paving publicly.
+As late as March 2018, after the County permit had been filed and approved, Mr. Threatt was representing Boggs Paving publicly.
 Members of Boggs Paving have previously been convicted of fraud in the states of North Carolina and South Carolina.
-Any possible link between Alamance Aggregates, Snow Camp Property Investments, and Boggs Paving is being investigated by our group.

 What’s the Problem?